robbeCoded/Bachelor-Thesis/contents.md

 - A lot of scientific literature on framework evaluations for specific aspects (file system access, performance,...)
 - A lot of literature on framework comparisons, but without a unified way of comparison

+## 3.1 Evaluation of Cross-Platform Development Approaches for app-enabled Devices
+- Seminar work of Heitkötter et. al
-## 3.1 Rieger and Majchrzak
+- Rieger and Mejchrzak:
   - Comprehensive, exhaustive and well defined criteria catalogue for cross-platform app development frameworks
   - Catalogue works for "app-enabled" devices
   - Modern frameworks allow for building applications for mobile, desktop and web at once
   - Kotlin Multiplatform offers cross-platform in a new and unique way => need to revise some of the criteria
   - Need for catalogue that can evaluate frameworks on their web capabilities as well

-## 3.2 Criteria to evaluate web development frameworks
+## 3.2 Evaluation of Web Development Approaches

 # 4. Revised set of criteria to evaluate modern cross-platform frameworks with web development capabilities
 - Explain which criteria need to be updated